iandebeer/iandebeer.github.io/about.md

 ## PROFILE

- My career in the IT industry pre-dates the internet era.
+ The start of my career in the IT industry pre-dates the internet era.
 I have worked on real-time embedded systems, large B2B integration projects and lately Big Data Analytics and Distributed Ledger Technology.
 Over the past 25 years I have established and managed 4 software technology companies.
 During this time I was able to maintain a deep level of technical leadership in all the projects, from conceptualisation and architectural design through coding and implementation.

 As one of the early adopters of the Scala language, I have a deep understanding and experience in Reactive and Functional programming paradigms, with a special interest in the compositional nature of Petri Nets and how it can be applied in the development of  <a href="https://iandebeer.github.io/web3/blockchain/PetriNets/"> Decentralized Applications  (dApps).</a>